margiecaina/Herbitech/README.md

 5. Fine-tuned hyperparameters to optimize detection performance

 ## Results
-- Achieved ~80%-85% accuracy in herbal plant detection
-- Achieved ~80%-85% accuracy in disease identification
+- Achieved ~80%-85% accuracy in herbal plant detection and in disease identification
 - Deployed the mobile and web app

 ## Future Work